 Before we dig into the best things to do in Calgary, let’s discuss the history.
 Indigenous peoples have a long history in Western Canada.
 Calgary sits on the traditional territories of the Niitsitapi (Blackfoot) and the people of the Treaty 7 Region.
 Treaty 7 includes the Piikuni, the Kainai, the Tsuut’ina, Siksika and the Stoney Nakoda First Nations.

-Calgary began as Fort Brisebois a North-West Mounted Police fort before its name was changed to Calgary.
-Its location was determined due to the meeting of the Bow and Elbow Rivers.
+Calgary began as Fort Brisebois, a North-West Mounted Police fort, before its name was changed to Calgary.
+Its location was determined due to the Bow and Elbow Rivers meeting.
 The town of Calgary was incorporated in 1884 and grew to a city one decade later in 1894.
 Much of the growth during this period is attributed to the Canadian Pacific Railway connecting Calgary with Eastern Canada.

 Guy Weadick hosted the first Calgary Stampede only 18 years after the city was incorporated and it continues to this day.
 The next boom for Calgary came with the Southern Alberta oil strikes in 1914, 1920, and 1947.
 This made Calgary the fastest-growing city in Canada during the ’50s.
 Those two facets shaped Calgary and are still tied to its culture given its moniker of Cow-Town.